Wolox/netcore-bootstrap/README.md

 ```
 #### Mailer.

 To set up the mailer, it is only necessary to add the authentication information into the environment variables.
-If you choose to do so via the appsetings.Development.json file, the mailer config section should look something like this:
+To do this via the appsetings.Development.json file, the mailer config section should look something like this:
 ```bash
     "Mailer":
     {